patonlab/pyX-Struct/README.md

 ```

 ## Known Bugs
-* Need to find out how to access indices of hydrogen atoms given a SMILES string
+* Unable to access indices of hydrogen atoms given a SMILES string.
-* UserWarning occurs when generating the graph since 'normed' kwarg is depricated
+* UserWarning occurs when generating the graph since 'normed' kwarg is depricated.

 ## Other Notes
 * If a measurement is not specified or indices of a measurement are not given,
 	interaction with the terminal is required.
 * The default search limit is 1000 structures.

+## Authors
+* **Guilian Luchini** - *Initial work*